 Choosing the right headstone material is crucial and it is hard to know where to begin.
 Do you start with the inscription, or the stone?
 Here I suggest 8 questions you need to ask when considering what material to use.

-Where do you start when choosing a headstone material?
+Where do you start when choosing the best headstone material?
 Choosing the right material for a headstone is very important.
 I always use British stones whenever possible.
 Here are 8 important questions you should ask when deciding on the best headstone material:

 Very delicate letters and flourishes do become very obscured if the stone is light and open-textured.
 The letters will darken in time, but they might look a bit out of place.
 The lettering must suit the material.